 Hoogenboom places the Rotary very central in Farwerck’s life and network.
 He refers to a book published in 1954 about the first years of the Hilversum Club.
 I would love to find a copy of this book, but I haven’t yet.
-What I did find is a book about “Rotary before, during and after the Second World War” (1).
+What I did find are some other books, one quoted above, another about “Rotary before, during and after the Second World War” (2).
 Farwerck bound to be in it, right?

-Not so much as I hoped.
+Not as much as I hoped.
 The first time he is mentioned is as a Freemason, nothing about him being a “Rotarian”.
-The author also writes about the NSB without mentioning that the founder of this movement, Anton Mussert, was a “Rotarian” too.
+The author also writes about the N.S.B. without mentioning that the founder of this movement, Anton Mussert, was a “Rotarian” too.
 Both points are made later though.

-Unfortunately, the book starts around 1934.
-Would the author have picked a decade before, he could have started at the beginning.
-There is nothing about the foundation of the Hilversum Club.
-The club is written about for having serious problems when the NSB was founded.
-Even though Mussert and Farwerck, two main men of the early NSB, were members, “fortunately” but a few Rotarians joined the NSB, but of course there were some.
+The Hilversum Club is written about for having serious problems when the N.S.B. was founded.
+Even though Mussert, Van Duyl (see above) and Farwerck, main men of the early N.S.B., were members, “fortunately” but a few Rotarians joined the N.S.B.
+Of course there were some.
 Hilversum had three and this pretty much sickened the club.
-People stayed away trying to avoid these members, there were arguments at lunches.
-Even though the chairman was of the opinion that no actions should be taken against members of the NSB “no matter how close they are to the leader” (obviously referring to Farwerck), the rest of the board disagreed.
-All this caused one member to leave the NSB because he preferred to remain a “Rotarian”, another did the opposite, he left the Club to remain within the NSB, the third did nothing: Farwerck “who kept playing a remarkable role in the club” (p.
+People stayed away trying to avoid these members.
+There were arguments at lunches.
+The formerly very friendly Club was obviously split in two.
+Even though the chairman was of the opinion that no actions should be taken against members of the N.S.B. “no matter how close they are to the leader” (obviously referring to Farwerck and Van Duyl), the rest of the board disagreed.
+All this caused one member to leave the N.S.B. because he preferred to remain a “Rotarian”, another did the opposite, he left the Club to remain within the N.S.B.
+(I guess this is Van Duyl), the third did nothing: Farwerck “who kept playing a remarkable role in the club” (p.
 38).

 Farwerck gave an introduction during a New Year’s meeting, for example, in January 1938 and had ‘many appreciated talks’.
 In spite his political preference he was highly regarded as a person and because of his capacities, ‘a blinded, but not an evil man’.
 He remained a member until early June 1940.